Nakano Broadway: Another Mecca for Japanese Pop and Sub Cultures

 However, Akibahara is no longer a single destination for anime and manga lovers.
 In this article, I would argue that the Japanese otaku cultural movement spreads westward across Tokyo prefecture to the western cities such as Nakano and Machida over these few decades.

-Nakano Broadway 中野ブロードウェイ is becoming more and more popular with anime and manga lovers as another Mecca for Japanese pop-culture and subculture in 2010s.
+Nakano Broadway 中野ブロードウェイ is becoming more and more popular lately with anime and manga lovers as another Mecca for Japanese pop-culture and subculture.
 Although this shopping complex bears the name of ‘broadway,’ this is not that kind of place where you can enjoy theatrical performances or popular musicals as in NY’s Broadway.

 The founder of Nakano Broadway has given this complex a name of ‘broadway’ in hope of replicating the liveliness of NY’s Broadway as a cultural hub in Tokyo.
 Based on this belief, Nakano Broadway was established in the aftermath of the 1964 Summer Olympics in Tokyo.